Who is Hope Hicks? 3 things to know about Trump’s communications director

 “There are no words to adequately express my gratitude to President Trump,” Hicks announced.
 “I wish the president and his administration the very best as he continues to lead our country.”

-At 29, she was the youngest communications director in the history of the White House – and Trump’s longest serving aide.
+At 29, she was the youngest communications director in the history of the White House – and one of Trump’s longest serving aides.

 The president described her as "smart" and "thoughtful," adding that she is "truly a great person."